jesreel01/jesreel01/README.md

 **Here are some facts about me:**

 - 🧑‍💻 I'm a Full-Stack Developer with 4 years of hands-on experience.
-- ⚙️ My background includes working with React, Next.js, Express.js, NestJS, FeatherJS, and modern UI libraries like Tailwind CSS, Material UI, and Ant Design.
+- - 🚀 I'm passionate about building scalable, maintainable, reusable, and well-tested solutions—particularly using microservices and serverless architectures.
-- 🚀 I'm passionate about building scalable, maintainable, reusable, and well-tested solutions—particularly using microservices and serverless architectures.
+- ⚙️ I mainly work with React, Next.js, Express.js, NestJS, MongoDB, and modern UI libraries like Tailwind CSS, Material UI.
 - 🧠 I’m currently diving deeper into cloud technologies — especially AWS and learning PostgreSQL to strengthen my backend expertise.
 - 🐍 I'm also expanding my skillset by exploring Python for backend and data-driven applications.
 - 🤖 Exploring AI technologies and DevOps practices that align with data-centric solutions is one of my current goals.